StackExchange/dnscontrol/docs/opinions.md

 bad behavior.

-# Opinion #4: All DNS is lowercase for languages that have such a concept.
+# Opinion #4: All DNS is lowercase for languages that have such a concept

 DNSControl downcases all DNS names (domains, labels, and targets).  #sorrynotsorry